microsoft/WebTemplateStudio/generatedTemplates/README.md

 ## Developing Templates

-Templates are being developed using the create-react-app starter kit.
+Templates are being developed using the create-react-app starter kit and express-react-starter (https://github.com/burkeholland/express-react-starter).
 To run for development enter a specific folder and run:

 ```
 npm install
 npm start
 ```

-The web app will then be available at localhost:3000.
+The web app will then be available at localhost:3000 and backend API at localhost:3001.

 ## Templates Contained

-`multi-page` - currently contains home, about and contact pages built with react and bootstrap
+`multi-page` - Currently contains about, contact home and blog pages.
+Blog is connects to a express backend and stores comments in a Cosmos Database.

-`blog-redux` - contains a blog page built with react, bootstrap and redux
+`blog-redux` - Contains a blog page built with react, bootstrap and redux.